TILE AND GROUT CLEANING

-Your tile and grout are porous and are notorious for holding in a lot of dirt!
-The first thing we do is spray an alkaline cleaning solution (Procyon Tile and Grout Cleaner) which is 100% environmentally safe and 100% non-toxic, onto your tile and grout.
-The Procyon penetrates deep inside your tile and grout (which is a porous material) loosening up all the dirt and grime that may have been there for years.
-After a few minutes of dwell time, we then flush out the dirt (and the Procyon) from your tile and grout.
-Clean water heated to 200 degrees F. comes into your home through a high-pressure line hose at about 1,000 psi.
+The first step in our tile and grout cleaning process is to remove all the dirt from the grout lines and tile surfaces.
+We do this by first spraying an alkaline cleaning solution (Procyon) onto your tile and grout.
+Procyon is 100% non-toxic and 100% safe for the environment.
+The cleaning agent penetrates deep down inside your tile and grout (which is a porous material) loosening up all the dirt and grime that may have been there for many years.
+After a few minutes of dwell time, we then flush out the dirt from your tile and grout.
+Clean water heated to about 220 degrees F. comes into your home through a high-pressure line hose at about 1,000 psi.
 (The water is hot enough to kill the bacteria in your floor.)
-This high-pressure water sprays into your tile and grout and forcing the dirt out of the porous floor.
-All that soil is immediately sucked right back out into our van, leaving you with fresh tile and grout.
-It’s kind of like a pressure washing system.
-But in this case, all the water stays inside the blue tile and grout cleaning tool you see in the pictures on this page.
-The process is so thorough it will pass the white glove test!
-With this first step alone; we often see immense improvement, as this VIDEO and the pictures on this page demonstrate.
+This high-pressure water sprays into your tile and grout forcing the dirt out of your porous floor.
+Our vacuum blower sucks all that dirty water right back out into our van, leaving you with fresh tile and grout every time.
+It’s much like a pressure washing system.
+But in this case, all the water stays inside the blue tile and grout cleaning tool you see in the picture above.
+The process is so thorough it will even pass the white glove test!
+With this first step alone; we often see immense improvement, as the video below demonstrates.

 “We are so pleased with the results!
 Our kitchen floor [tile] looks amazing and the carpets are fluffy again.”